 You read that right.
 When we talk about ‘disrupting the space’ from an innovation perspective, we think of new-to-market technology, products or software that in some way the consumer would benefit without that person first identifying the challenge or the solution.
 This is something different.

-Hotels and live music have coincided for decades in various tourist destinations around the world, but never in history have they coincided for Calgarians.
+Hotels and live music have co-existed for decades in various tourist destinations around the world, but never in history have they coincided for Calgarians.

 Hotels Live, a welcomed new venture that combines the experience of a hotel stay with the live music industry here in Alberta.
 Founded by award-winning Canadian music industry veteran Rob Cyrynowski.
 In collaboration with the Ramada Plaza Calgary, Livestar Entertainment Canada and Canadian ticketing company Showpass, they have combined the experience to be a one-stop shop for music lovers of all genres.